IEEEUCR/Pennant/readme.md

 Pennant does not replace Banner, but it should provide a more convenient way to work with Banner.

+## Development
+This project shall be managed as IEEE@UCR's fifth project.
+Implementation and maintenance shall be done by student committee led by the Webmaster.

+This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
+This should have greater appeal to the programming-oriented members who join IEEE@UCR.

+The purpose of this project is to provide professional-level experience while creating technology with long-lasting, real-world utility.

 ## Code
 Pennant is written in C# and runs on .NET 5.0.
 For the scraper, we use the HTML Agility Pack and Chrome web driver.